ConnorRyan313/ConnorRyan313/README.md

 # AboutMe
-I am a self-driven Computer Science Student at Quinnipiac University.
-I am in my third year there and will be graduating in the spring of 2026, until then, I am pursing internship possibilities in the field.
-I have a genuine passion for my study, with a soft spot for software engineering and database management.
+My name is Connor Ryan, I am a Computer Science Student at Quinnipiac University.
+In the Spring of 2026 I will be graduating and I am pursing internship possibilities in the field.

 # Programming Languages
 - Java